 Who we are, how we're run, how we are funded

-The board of trustees has overall responsibility for management of the Museum.
-The trustees delegate this authority to our director Sonia Solicari.
+The Board of Trustees has overall responsibility for management of the Museum.
+The Board delegate this authority to our Director Sonia Solicari.

-The board of trustees is made up of a chair and 12 members.
-The Secretary of State for Culture appoints the chair and three trustees.
-The board appoints the remaining trustees.
-The board meets six times a year.
+The Board of Trustees is currently made up of 11 members including the Chair.
+The Secretary of State for Culture appoints the Chair and three trustees.
+The Board appoints the remaining trustees.
+The Board meets four to six times a year.

 The senior management team is the key decision-making team that looks after operations and delivers the Museum's strategy and plan.
 The team meet every two weeks.

 Our Board of Trustees

 We're led by a dedicated, experienced and voluntary Board of Trustees.
 Our trustees are responsible for policy, financial accountability and the overall management of the Museum.

 - Samir Shah, Chair (DCMS appointed in 2014)

 - Arthur Kay (appointed in 2021)